 Sept.
 19th, 2016: Invited research presentation at the Department of Geological Sciences and Engineering, University Of Nevada, Reno

 MORB, having formed by mantle melting, retain many characteristics of their mantle source.
 Hence, MORB has traditionally been the primary tool to map geochemical variations and melting processes of the upper mantle.
 However, although the mantle has long been established to be compositionally heterogeneous, MORB display relatively homogeneous compositions.
 This has been suggested to be the result of magma mixing during their travel from the mantle source to the surface.
-Oceanic cumulates are believed to be the first crystallisation products of MORB once they enter the crust.
-Hence, they should record the full compositional range of melt compositions delivered to the crust.
-If so, their analysis would reveal all or part of the mantle heterogeneity hidden in MORB.
-Furthermore, their compositions record the crustal evolution of MORB, and hence offer the opportunity to reconstruct the processes that control the MORB trace element evolution.
+Oceanic cumulates are believed to be the first crystallization products of MORB once they enter the crust.
+Hence, they record the full compositional range of melt compositions delivered to the crust.
+The high spatial resolution isotopic analyses of the primitive cumulate minerals reveal that a significant part of the mantle heterogeneity is hidden in MORB with a factor seven between the heterogeneity record in cumulate minerals and the heterogeneity observed in the MORB.
+The results of this study are published in Nature geoscience.
+Furthermore, the compositions of the cumulates record the crustal evolution of MORB, and hence offer the opportunity to reconstruct the processes that control the MORB trace element evolution.

 Thanks to numerous experimental studies, parameterizations are available to model the melting behavior of peridotite and pyroxenite compositions that are thought to be present in the mantle.